This Policy will explain the following:

 We may transfer necessary customer or donor information to third-party service providers, vendors and other companies who support our business; delivery services; and technical infrastructure services including those analyzing how our services are used and measuring the effectiveness of ads and services, providing customer service, facilitating payments, or conducting surveys.
 The following is an outline of how our vendors use your information to help us assist you.

-Personal Data: Email address, mailing address, first and last name
+Personal Data Shared: Email address, mailing address, first and last name

 Hosting and Infrastructure